pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 {{% /chooser %}}

-These objects/structs/dictionaries can all be consumed and imported across the various components and files within your Pulumi program, but they cannot be used at an organizational level across multiple Pulumi program's ... unless you've got a mono-repo.
+These objects/structs/dictionaries can all be consumed and imported across the various components and files within your Pulumi program, but they cannot be used at an organizational level across multiple Pulumi programs ... unless you've got a mono-repo.
 Do you? 😅

 ## Organization Level Config

-So if we want to provide organizational level config, we need to fall deeper into the programming language eco-system that we're using to build our infrastructure.
+So if you want to provide organizational level config, you need to fall deeper into the programming language ecosystem that you're using to build your infrastructure.
 Every programming language has a way to parse and consume JSON and YAML files.
 Better yet, every programming language has a way to fetch a remote JSON/YAML file and give you a object/struct/dictionary.

 So really, there's no reason you can't use a remote JSON file to provide a common configuration object across all your Pulumi programs.
-That being said, there are definitely reason's you **shouldn't** use a remote JSON file.
+That being said, there are definitely reasons you _shouldn't_ use a remote JSON file.
 Maintaining a remote JSON file is much more of a burden than it will initially seem.
 As you add more values to your JSON file and more teams/projects begin to rely on it, you'll start to feel the pain of schema management.
 How do I know that the JSON I'm pulling down has the values I need and that fields haven't been changed or replaced? 😬

-So while I 💯 feel like you shouldn't do this, you __can__ if you really need to.
+So while I 💯 feel like you shouldn't do this, you _can_ if you really need to.
 Just make sure you understand the tradeoffs and enforce a schema.

 A common way to manage schema is to use a [JSON Schema](https://json-schema.org/) or [CUE](https://cuelang.org) to define the structure of your JSON file.

 By using one of these methods, you can publish a schema that is available within your organization and people can have confidence that the value they pull remotely can be deserialized to a strict type.
-Using CI/CD you can also ensure the value itself confirms to the schema before updating the public document.
+Using CI/CD you can also ensure the value itself conforms to the schema before updating the public document.

-With JSON Schema, we'd define something like:
+With JSON Schema, you'd define something like:

 ```json
 {